fifth-postulate/mathematics-quiz/presentation.md

 ---

+## 9. McNugget Number

+A *McNugget Number* is

+> a number that can be formed by combining "standard" McNugget orders of 6, 9, 20

+What is the biggest **non**-McNugget number?

+1. 39
+2. 40
+3. 41
+4. 42
+5. **43**
+6. 44
+7. 45
+8. 46
+9. 47

+???

+McNugget numbers are a specialisation of the *coin problem* reported by Frobenius.

+---

 ## 10. Odd

 > You are at a house and know that the neighbor has two children.
 You see a girl playing in the garden.